Do Go On - 407 - The Real Pocahontas

 But they don't want to fight.

-so it's all the lines are very exaggerated and it's fun.
+Because it's a Disney movie, so it's, you know, all the lines are very exaggerated and it's fun.

 It is fun.

-they don't want to fight.
+They don't want to fight.

-But Ratcliffe fires his musket at Powhatan
+But Ratcliffe fires his musket at Power Times.

-takes the bullet, saves the chief.
+and John sees all this happen, leaps in front of the bullet, takes the bullet, saves the chief.

 Wow.

-John's, he's noticed back to health by the tribe,
+John's, he's nursed back to health by the tribe, but he has to return to England for his, to get medical care.

-but she chooses to stay with her tribe
+John asked Pocahontas to come with him, but she chooses to stay with her tribe and to help keep the peace.

-but Powhatan says, you're welcome here anytime.
+John leaves without Pocahontas, but Powhatan says, you're welcome here anytime.

-Right, all you had to do was risk your life for me.
+All you had to do was risk your life for me.

 Yeah.